AloneTotally/JSAcompcoursework2023/README.md

 ### If the terminal is not already activated,

 1. Open the project in whatever code editor you like, and open the terminal.
+You should have python installed for this
+2. If you type `pip` in the terminal and it does not return a long message, carry out the following steps:
+   a. `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
+   b. `python3 get-pip.py`
-2. Run `pip install virtualenv`
+3. Run `pip install virtualenv`
-3. Now just type `virtualenv .env && source .env/bin/activate && pip install -r requirements.txt`.
+4. Now just type `virtualenv .env && source .env/bin/activate && pip install -r requirements.txt`.
 You should see a (.env) before your command prompt.
 This shows that the virtual environment has been installed.

-- If this command does not work and returns something like `virtualenv: command not found`, run `sudo /usr/bin/easy_install virtualenv`
+- If this command does not work and returns something like `virtualenv: command not found`, run `pip uninstall virtualenv` then `pip install virtualenv`

-4. To run the project, run `python3 main.py` and the app will start building
+5. To run the project, run `python3 main.py` and the app will start building